d12frosted/elpa-mirror/gnu/consult-readme.txt

   :description: Example configuration and customization variables
   :end:

-Consult can be installed from [[https://melpa.org/][MELPA]] via the Emacs built-in package manager.
+Consult can be installed from [[http://elpa.gnu.org/packages/consult.html][ELPA]] or [[https://melpa.org/#/consult][MELPA]] via the Emacs built-in package manager.
 Alternatively it can be directly installed from the development repository via other non-standard package managers.

 There is the [[https://github.com/minad/consult/wiki][Consult wiki]], where additional configuration examples can be contributed.